Kenzku/WAMP-Mashup-Tryout/README.md

 This tryout demonstrates a WAMP client-server example , running Ratchet WAMP Sever and Node.js Webserver, using Autobohn.js on Client Side

+**The application is still under development** and it does not work yet.

 ## Build the app

 To sreve the application you need a server running Node.js with NPM installed.
 Step to get the web server running: